Links

 • dumbfoundry

 Poetry-related news and resources for poets.
-Includes a humongous sidebar directory to poet-bloggers around the world.

 • Duotrope’s Digest

 An online database of markets for poetry and fiction.
 Includes a free submissions tracker for registered users, and author’s reports on turn-around times are incorporated into the listings for each market.
+We encourage all poets and short story writers who submit to qarrtsiluni to report their results to DD, in order to increase the accuracy of our listing.

-• ErasmusPC CityPoem World Index
+• Inspiring Cities CityPoem World Index

 • LitList

 “A dynamic list of literary journals, independent book publishers, and e-magazines.”
+And since November 2009, a social network for writers and publishers, too.

 • PennSound